 The committees responsible for running our business are elected by and accountable to the membership.

 As with any shareholder business, the Board of Directors reports to the membership at the annual members’ meetings.
-Subject to the Rules of the Society any member can apply to be elected as a director so long as they spend at least £750 a year as customers of the Society and have been a member for at least 2 years.
+Subject to the Rules of the Society any member can apply to be elected as a director as long as they have spent at least £250 a year prior to their nomination and have been a member for at least two years.
+If successfully elected to the Board they will need to maintain a spend of £500 annually.

 Directors are paid for their duties and help shape the future of the business.
 The Board sets the level of the dividend payable each year based on annual profit levels.